 How Delinquency Affects Your Credit ScoreOnce your loan has been delinquent for 30 days, the lender may report it to the credit bureaus.
 If the lender does report the delinquency, the extent to which this impacts your credit score depends on many factors.
 Often, it includes factors such as:

 - Your business's credit history.

+Conclusion: Avoid Loan DelinquencyAccording to Dun and Bradstreet, the overall delinquency rate among U.S. business in the fourth quarter of 2018 was 3.07 percent.
+As you can see, this isn’t a large number and it reflects the relative rarity of a loan becoming delinquent.
+To avoid loan delinquency, it's crucial to create a payment plan to ensure your payments are made on time.
+Not only will this help you avoid delinquency, but it'll also protect your business's overall financial health.
 However, just because the risk is small doesn’t mean you don’t have to think about loan delinquencies.
 After all, the late fees, credit score impact, and increased risk of default are all significant costs that will hurt your business in the short and long-term.

 Editor’s Note: This post was updated for accuracy and comprehensiveness in January 2021.